Sustainabilist/ChicagoDataAnalysis/README.md

 # ChicagoDataAnalysis

 ## Description
-Tutorial for cleaning, analyzing, and displaying insights from the Chicago Food Inspection dataset.

-Initial work in jupyter notebook as an ipython notebook
+Tutorial on how to download, clean, and analyze Chicago's food inspection dataset.
+Work was preformed using Google Collaboratory, iPython notebooks, and Anaconda’s scientific computing packages.
+Focus on determining violation counts and impacts for individual restaurants and grocery stores in the Chicago area.

 ## Technologies used
   * jupyter